In-Home Respite Care

 Often the Social Security Administration or some other payer source requires that individuals at-risk of being financially exploited or unable to handle their own financial affairs have someone oversee their financial accounts and the payment of their monthly bills.
 This is a role Catholic Charities can fill.

 The process begins with telephone intake and requires paperwork from the Social Security Administration and/or other financial income sources.
 Cost is fee-based and clients must be 18 years or older.
 Services are available throughout Hampton Roads, Suffolk, Williamsburg and the Eastern Shore.
-Please contact Pamela Jack at (757) 456-2366 for more information.
+Please contact (757) 456-2366 for more information.